 Top 10 Brands: What Is the Best Gaming Headset?

-When writing your article or product review, don’t sing the praises of any particular product.
+When writing your article, blog post or product review, don’t sing the praises of any particular product.
 Focus on giving immense value.
 In our “top 10” example headline above, you could do this by highlighting the key features of each headset.

-Once you get to the homepage, plug in your head term (e.g., nike shoes) into the search box and click the search icon.
+Once you get to the homepage, plug your head term (e.g., Nike shoes) into the search box and click the search icon.

-Next, you can add the keyword results to your list, or simply copy them out.
+Next, you can add the keyword results to your list or simply copy them.

 In the search box, input your seed (head) keyword.
-Let’s say I sell Amazon Fire HD in my store, and want to look for longer variations of it.
+Let’s say I sell the Amazon Fire HD in my store and I want to look for longer variations of it.

 Scroll down to find your search queries.